Fryguy/manageiq-schema-docs/README.md

 ## License

-The gem is available as open source under the terms of the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This repository is available as open source under the terms of the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).